ContextLab/hypertools/python/readme.md

 ![Hypertools example](images/hypertools.gif)

+<h2>Install</h2>

-To install, navigate to this folder in Terminal and type:
+To install from this repo, navigate to this folder in Terminal and type:

 pip install -e .

 (this assumes you have pip installed on your system: https://pip.pypa.io/en/stable/installing/)

+Coming soon: `pip install hypertools`

 <h2>Main functions</h2>